AaronRMartinez/AaronRMartinez/README.md

 # 👋 Hello, I'm Aaron

-Passionate and driven aspiring cybersecurity professional with a strong commitment to continuous learning and staying current of the latest industry trends.
-Equipped with foundational knowledge from self-directed studies, relevant courses, and practical projects.
+I'm a passionate and driven aspiring cybersecurity professional with a strong commitment to continuous learning and staying up to date with the latest industry trends.
+I have built a solid foundation through self-directed studies, relevant courses, training, and practical projects.
+My interest in cybersecurity dates back to high school, where I regularly jailbroke electronics to unlock features.
+Whether purchasing cybersecurity-related books or participating in CTF exercises in my free time, my interest in the field has been longstanding.

 ## 🎯 Objective